benmaier/qsuite/README.md

 ### Error handling

 Putting errors in code is each scientist's favorite hobby.
-Hence, `qsuite` catches occuring errors and writes them into progress files, s.t. you can see the job is not running anymore by typing `qstat stat`.
+Hence, `qsuite` catches occuring errors and writes them into progress files, s.t. you can see the job is not running anymore by typing `qsuite stat`.
 However, often you want to explicitly see the errors.
 Hence, you can use

 ```bash
 $ qsuite err ARRAY_ID